Black Holes and WIMPs: All or Nothing or Something Else: Flux of gamma-rays from WIMP Annihilation

-We also show the Galactic bound in Eq.~\eqref{eq:IL} with $M_{\Erm} = 10^{12}\,M_{\odot}$ (red solid line) and the extragalactic bound with $M_{\Erm} = 3 \times 10^{21}\,M_{\odot}$ (blue solid line).
-Black holes above these bounds are not expected to populate the Galaxy or the Universe.
-The grey region at the top left of Fig.~\ref{fig:fPBH}, labelled ``GRB'', gives the current constraint on $f_{\rm PBH}$ from the soft $\gamma$-ray background generated by black hole evaporations~\citep{Carr:2009jm, Carr:2020gox, Coogan:2020tuf}.
-It is interesting that WIMP annihilations also give an ``effective'' black hole decay limit~\citep{Adamek:2019gns}, so both limits can be interpreted as being due to decays.
+(1) The grey region at the top left of Fig.~\ref{fig:fPBH}, labelled ``GRB'', gives the current constraint on $f_{\rm PBH}$ from the soft $\gamma$-ray background generated by PBH evaporations~\citep{Carr:2009jm, Carr:2020gox, Coogan:2020tuf}.
+It is interesting that WIMP annihilations also give an ``effective'' black hole decay limit~\citep{Adamek:2019gns}, so both limits can be interpreted as being due to decays. \\[1mm]